NirbhaySingh74/Learning/DSA/BASICS/readme.md

 Java Program to find the largest of three numbers using if..else..if Java Program to check if number is positive or negative Java Program to check if number is even or odd

+# Switch Case statement in Java with example

+Switch case statement is used when we have number of options (or choices) and we may need to perform a different task for each choice.

+switch (variable or an integer expression)
+{
+case constant:
+//Java code
+;
+case constant:
+//Java code
+;
+default:
+//Java code
+;
+}